asaffeduarte/Projeto-Final-TA/README.md

 # Final-Project-TA

-Repository intended for the 2024 Turing academy final project, which will evaluate the knowledge acquired by trainees and whose activity is to define a model for predicting employee hiring.
+Repository intended for the 2024 Turing academy final project, which will evaluate the knowledge acquired by trainees and whose activity is to define a model for predicting a bank service contract.

 The project phases are:
 - Data Analysis and Cleaning: this phase evaluates the entire dataset and cleans possible errors in it